fermyon/developer/content/spin/v2/spin-in-pods-legacy.md

 spin plugin install -u https://raw.githubusercontent.com/chrismatteson/spin-plugin-k8s/main/k8s.json
 ```

+> **Warning: This is legacy content.** For a better experience, please visit [SpinKube](https://spinkube.dev/).
+In particular, the [SpinKube documentation](https://spinkube.dev/docs/spin-plugin-kube/installation/) that introduces the new `spin kube` command.

 ### Workflow

 The workflow is very similar to the normal Kubernetes workflow: build and test your application locally, push to a registry, and update the deployment.